Markkerss/ModernWear-Server/api-docs.md

 # E-commerce CMS and Customer Server
-This E-commerce CMS App is an application for an admin to control the contents of an e-commerce has.
-This E-Commerce Customer App is an application where customers can buy products and put said products into a designated cart.
+This E-commerce CMS App is an application for an admin to control the contents of an e-commerce store.
+This E-Commerce Customer App is an application where customers can buy products from previously stated e-commerce store and put said products into a designated cart.
-This app has :
+These apps have :
 * RESTful endpoints for authentication, authorization and getting APIs
 * JSON formatted response
 * List of Errors and its Responses